DeeboyEdx/speech2input/README.md

     - **Type \***<br>Uses the `-v` or verbose flag to bypass command interpretation and simply type out the text
     - **Computer!
 Do Things**<br>A catch-all card that attempts to interpret as a command any messages which didn't trigger a Push2Run card
     - **No matching phrases**<br>Same catch-all function as above

+1. Modify the path in the Parameter field to the location on your computer.
+In the provided cards, the path is `C:\Scripts\python\type\`.
+This can be done either before or after importing.
     <br><br>

     <details><summary><strong>Click here to see how to build your own cards.</strong></summary>